rsocket/rsocket/Protocol.md

 Specify a protocol for [Reactive Streams](http://www.reactive-streams.org/) semantics across an asynchronous, binary boundary.
 For more information, please see [Reactive Socket](http://reactivesocket.io/).

+ReactiveSockets assumes an operating paradigm.
+These assumptions are:
+- one-to-one communication
+- non-proxied communication.
+Or if proxied, the ReactiveSocket semantics and assumptions are preserved across the proxy.
+- no state preserved across [transport protocol](#transport-protocol) sessions by the protocol

 Key words used by this document conform to the meanings in [RFC 2119](https://tools.ietf.org/html/rfc2119).

 ## Terminology